 In the empirical estimations, we use the ROA and ROE ratios as dependent variables to examine the importance of retail payment services on bank performance.
-The estimation parameters are shown in columns 1 and 2 of Tables 4, 5, 6 and 7.
+The estimation parameters are shown in columns 1 and 2 of Tables 3, 4, 5 and 6.
 To investigate the effect of retail payment systems on bank efficiency, we take the cost and profit efficiency scores for each bank observation as the dependent variables in regressions.
-The Log (number of transactions/population) enters the estimations as an explanatory variable.
-The regression coefficients are reported in columns 3 and 4 of Tables 4, 5, 6 and 7.
-All regression models include dummy variables to account for fixed country-specific and year effects.14 For simplicity in the reporting, the coefficients of these variables are suppressed.
+The TRANPOP, as measured by Log (number of transactions/population), enters the estimations as an explanatory variable.
+The regression coefficients are reported in columns 3 and 4 of Tables 3, 4, 5 and 6.
+All regression models include dummy variables to account for fixed country-specific and year effects.
+For simplicity in the reporting, the coefficients of these variables are suppressed.
 Standard errors are clustered at the country-level to capture the potential correlation of bank performance within the same country.